tensorflow/tensorflow/README.md

 *   Clone the TensorFlow repo and switch to the corresponding branch for your desired TensorFlow version, for example, branch `r2.8` for version 2.8.
-*   Apply (that is, cherry pick) the desired changes and resolve any code conflicts.
+*   Apply (that is, cherry-pick) the desired changes and resolve any code conflicts.
 *   Run TensorFlow tests and ensure they pass.
 *   [Build](https://www.tensorflow.org/install/source) the TensorFlow pip